 As an entrepreneur, Farhad is CEO Funverks Global (Pakistan, Sri Lanka and UAE), Director Stimulus, Tangerine Media, FK Squared, The Bottom Line Holidays and Partner Seed Incubation Center.

-He resides in South Asia and travels across the Middle East region.
+He resides in South Asia and travels across the Middle East region and he is a SEALA 2 Alumni.

 Mishal is the Director of Bitopi Group.
 The group consists of companies in several fields including advertising and commercial agriculture, but predominantly garments.
 Mishal's role covers all operational aspects of the business, finance, planning of product mix and sales plans.
 His priorities have been much improved enterprise resource planning, and the introduction of a strong industrial engineering base in the firm.
 Under his leadership the company has also introduced new value-added products such as denim apparel.
 New production units have been added to the group (Tarasima Apparels, Baridhi Garments, Remi Holdings) with at least one more planned for 2018.